Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the branch attends to reviewing it within a period of not greater than 3 months,

-   2. the branch is capable of fulfilling a quorum for the decision according to their internal processes within the period in question.
+   b) the branch is capable of fulfilling a quorum for the decision according to their internal processes within the period in question.

 7. The inability of a branch to attend to the matter within the required timeframe may not block the revision of the value framework, but the association is responsible for taking reasonable steps to ensure that they do not create a material conflict with a framework of the branch if it maintains one.